Repo-Factory/Robot-GUI/README.md

 ## Getting Started

 The GUI Package has many dependencies which will be the hardest part about using it.
+If you don't have QT on your machine, use these commands to get started

+    sudo apt-get install qt5-default
+    sudo apt-get install qtcreator

 ### Dependencies